alcibiades01/beyondTech.github.io/README.md

 - [List Volunteer Opportunities]

 ### Project Collaboration Details
-If you're interested in collaborating on a project, reach out to [Project Coordinator's Name].
+If you're interested in collaborating on a project, reach out to Project Coordinator Trupti nagraj.

 ## Blog/News Section